 “Talking TAIKO,” a 2010 44-minute film directed by Yoshiaki Tago, expresses in pensive video the poetry of Yuri Kageyama, and explores her world through interviews and documentation of her readings with music.
-Tago is now working on a film of the 2017 San Francisco performance of Kageyama’s “NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET.”
+Tago has also made a film of the 2017 San Francisco performance of Kageyama’s “NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET.”

-Tago has been working in Japanese TV and film for more than a decade, having directed Japanese feature films “Worst Contact,” “Believer” and “Maid in Akihabara.”
+Tago is a prolific director and producer in the Japanese TV and film worlds, having directed various feature films “Worst Contact,” “Believer” and “Maid in Akihabara.”
 His short “The Song of a Tube Manufacturer” won the runner-up prize at the Yasujiro Ozu Memorial Film Festival in 2013.
-He serves as film adviser for Takashi Murakami.
-He has worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
+He has served as film adviser for Takashi Murakami, and has worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.

-Appearing in “Talking TAIKO” with Kageyama are Winchester Nii Tete, a percussionist from Ghana, Japanese violinist Yumi Miyagishima, taiko drummer Isaku Kageyama, Keiji Kubo on didgeridoo and other young musicians of Tokyo.
+Appearing in “Talking TAIKO” with Kageyama are Winchester Nii Tete, a percussionist from Ghana, Japanese violinist Yumi Miyagishima, taiko drummer Isaku Kageyama, Keiji Kubo on didgeridoo and other young Tokyo-based musicians.

 The film juxtaposes scenes from Japanese Bon Odori festivals and bustling Shibuya streets to underline the message of Kageyama’s poetry _ that being a poet is an extremely special and profound place to be, but is equally an everyday and essential way of life.

-Tago has gently captured that development, while joining as an uncompromising collaborator, and finds himself and his filmmaking deeply affected by the experience.
+Tago has gently captured that development, adding his voice as an uncompromising collaborator, and finds himself and his filmmaking deeply affected by the experience.

-Tago and Kageyama have completed a music video of a 2010 concert by Yoichi Watanabe, master taiko drummer, Isaku’s teacher and founder of Tokyo taiko group Amanojaku, centered on his memories of Venezuelan drummer Eliazar Yanez, who studied taiko under Watanabe.
+Another work in which Tago and Kageyama collaborated is a music video of a 2010 concert by Yoichi Watanabe, master taiko drummer, Isaku’s teacher and founder of Tokyo taiko group Amanojaku, centered on his memories of Venezuelan drummer Eliazar Yanez, who studied taiko under Watanabe.

 Such collaborations developed into “NEWS FROM FUKUSHIMA: MEDITATION ON AN UNDER-REPORTED CATASTROPHE BY A POET,” which debuted at La MaMa in New York in 2015, and was presented at Z Space in San Francisco in 2017.